almirbanjanovic/roadtocloud.github.io/blog/_posts/2025-09-25-cloud-playground-infra.md

 # Cloud Playground with Infra-as-Code

 One of the things I always tell people who are learning cloud is this: you need a safe space to experiment.
 Practice, practice, practice.
-Somewhere you can break stuff, try new patterns, rebuild quickly, and not worry about production blowing up.
+Somewhere you can break stuff, try new patterns, rebuild quickly.

 That’s why I built this: [**cloud-playground-infra**](https://github.com/almirbanjanovic/cloud-playground-infra).